 - If you’re buying gifts on Amazon, use the Amazon Smile URL and a percentage of your purchase price will go to the charity of your choice at no extra cost to you.

 - When you buy gifts from one of 1,700 participating online retailers, you can use iGive to have that retailer donate money to your favorite charity (again, at no cost to you).
-This includes major retailers like Target, Walmart, Bed Bath & Beyond, and others.
+This includes major retailers like Apple, Bed Bath & Beyond, and others.

 - Get ready for the new, by getting rid of the old . . .
-Use those boxes piling up from your online gift buying to pack up clothes, household items, games or other items you no longer need, and Givebackbox.com will provide a prepaid shipping label so you can have the items shipped to Goodwill at no charge.
+Use those boxes piling up from your online gift buying to pack up clothes, household items, games or other items you no longer need, and Givebackbox.com will provide a prepaid shipping label so you can have the items shipped to a nonprofit at no charge.
 This can be done from any state in the US.
-(Goodwill is a nonprofit that provides job training and jobs.)
+If you choose the charity to which you’d like to send your items you pay for shipping.
+If you send it to Give Back Box and let them distribute to nonprofits, the shipping is free.

-- The Salvation Army also accepts the same items as Big Brothers Big Sisters, and they will pick them up from your house (pickup is only in certain geographies, so check their zip code search feature).
+- The Salvation Army will pick items up from your house (pickup is only in certain geographies, so check their zip code search feature).
 Donations to the Salvation Army support their adult rehabilitation centers.

 - The Military Order of the Purple Heart will pickup clothes, small appliances, electronics, toys and much more to benefit veterans.
 Here’s a list of what they will pick up.
 They operate in NJ, DE, PA, MD, CT, VA and NY.

 - Himalayan Cataract Project (HCP) cures blindness by providing a 10-minutes surgery that fixes cataracts.
-HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 ($115-$169) per eye in developing nations.
+HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 in developing nations.
 So far, HCP has helped restore sight to about 500,000 people in Nepal, Tibet, Pakistan, India, Bhutan, China, Thailand, Vietnam, and North Korea.
-Their site says it costs $25 for each surgery, but that doesn’t incorporate all of their costs.
-I worked with their head of maketing/PR to get the costs listed here ($115 – $169 per eye).
+It costs $25 for the materials for each surgery.
+If we look at all of their nonprofit’s costs it comes out to about $200 per person cured of blindness.
+Keep in mind that those costs include routine eyecare for close to two million people and training eye surgeons around the world who go on to help thousands of additional patients.
+So, the cost to cure blindness in one person is actually much less than $200.
+A bargain for curing blindness and a great investment!

 - “Can I pick something up for you?”
 Everyone is so stressed over the holidays.
-If you’re going to the store already, call a neighbor you think could use a break and ask if she’d like you to pick something up for her while you’re at the store.
+If you’re going to the store, call a neighbor you think could use a break and ask if she’d like you to pick something up for her while you’re at the store.

 - Provide a small gift and note to a neighbor or friend.
 A woman on our street gives our son a holiday basket every year.
 It probably costs $5, but it makes our son (and us) ecstatic.